segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 ### Invalid user list ID error in Event Delivery

-When you first connect the destination into an audience, a call to the destination will be triggered to create the audience downstream.
-Once that succeeds and the audience is created, the destination API returns an ID for that audience to Segment.
-Later on, for subsequent updates to the audience in the destination (adding/removing users), Segment uses this ID to send the request to it.
-This error usually means that the audience ID Engage is using no longer exist in the destination.
-To sort this issue, you will need to either recreate the audience or create a *new instance* of the destination and link it to the audience.
-Removing and re-adding the same instace of the destination will not work.
+When you first connect a destination to an audience, Segment triggers a call to the destination to create the audience downstream.
+Once Segment creates the audience, the destination API returns an audience ID.
+For subsequent updates to the audience in the destination (adding or removing users), Segment uses this ID to send requests to the destination.
+The invalid user list ID error usually means that the audience ID no longer exists in the destination.
+To resolve this, you'll need to either recreate the audience or create a *new instance* of the destination and link it to the audience.
+Removing and re-adding the same instance of the destination will not work.

 ## FAQs